building5/ec2-router/README.md

 ## Special Thanks

-I'd like to say thanks to [Dan Jenkins][] for the initial script that this one is based on.
+Special thanks to [Dan Jenkins][] for the initial script that this one is based on.

  [Dan Jenkins]: https://github.com/danjenkins